tamontealegrep/MarketplaceCondition/README.md

 ```
 Now that we've handled columns containing lists and dictionaries, as well as empty columns, let's shift our attention to columns composed of basic Python types, we will work with groups of related columns.
 ## 2.4 Address columns
+This group includes the columns related to the seller's address.

 --------
 ```python
 # Obtain the count of unique values for each column.